lvbegin/signals/README.md

 # signals
-a simple class to handle signals
+A simple class to handle signals.
+This implementation assumes that no thread is created before entering the main() function.